huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] He fell asleep
 - [x] He was hit by lightning

-#### What is the term for a piece of land ALMOST entireluy surrounded by water?
+#### What is the term for a piece of land ALMOST entirely surrounded by water?

 - [x] Peninsula
 - [ ] Crater